Kojima Productions: Independent studio

 At The Game Awards 2022, Kojima officially announced a sequel to Death Stranding.
 A second trailer was shown during a State of Play presentation by Sony on January 31, 2024, confirming its subtitle, On the Beach, and a release window of 2025.
-That same day, Kojima announced a new project with the working title Physint, in collaboration with Columbia Pictures.
-Described as both a film and a video game, it is scheduled to enter full development after work on Death Stranding 2 was complete.
+That same day, Kojima announced a new project with the working title Physint, in collaboration with film studio Columbia Pictures.
+Described as both a "film and video game", it is scheduled to enter full development by the company after working on Death Stranding 2.
 In November 2024, Kojima Productions announced that they had reclaimed the intellectual property rights to Death Stranding from Sony Interactive Entertainment, and had planned to bring the game to additional platforms, coinciding with the immediate launch of Director's Cut on Xbox Series X/S, Microsoft Store for Windows, and the Amazon Luna cloud gaming service.

 On December 31, 2024, Kojima publicly revealed that the video game strike resulted in actor scanning and filming for OD and casting for Physint being suspended.

+Death Stranding 2: On the Beach was released for the PlayStation 5 on June 26, 2025.
+A Windows version followed on March 19, 2026.
+The studio marked its tenth anniversary in 2025 and said development would next concentrate on the horror game OD and the stealth game Physint.
+In 2026, Kojima said performance-capture and casting work for Physint, previously delayed by the 2024–25 video-game strike, would begin that year.
+The same year the studio collaborated with ASUS on a limited Republic of Gamers edition of the ROG Flow Z13, with design work credited to Yoji Shinkawa.

+In September 9, 2026, it was revealed that the rights to Physint had been transferred to Xbox Game Studios, the publisher of Kojima's OD, after Sony informed Kojima Productions that they were cancelling the project in June 2026.
+Xbox and Kojima Productions will also collaborate on film and television and projects.

+At Tokyo Game Show 2026 Kojima has revealed the new official poster for Physint and the lead protagonist is Bill Skarsgård.
+Other casts announced so far are Charlee Fraser, Ma Dong-seok, and Minami Hamabe with more characters to come.

 Film production

-In November 2019, Kojima Productions announced their plans to make films.
+In November 2019, Kojima Productions announced their plans to make film adaptations.
 Two years later, in November 2021, the studio announced that it would open a new business division for films and television series in Los Angeles.
 In December 2022, it was announced that Kojima Productions was partnering with Hammerstone Studios to produce a film based on Death Stranding, with Hammerstone providing funding.
 It was also announced that A24 is working on the film.